About Bald Head Island

 Your safety is important!

-- Paramedics/Firefighters/Police are on duty 24 hours a day, 365 days a year.
+- Public Safety Officers are trained in Police, Fire, EMT/Paramedic, and Water Rescue response and are on duty 24 hours a day, 365 days a year.

 - An island medical clinic is open Memorial Day through Labor Day,